gozhev/ins16/README.md

 (yet another prototype of)
 ## Inertial Navigation System

-**Version:** 2.0 2016-07-29
+**Version:** 2.1 2016-08-01

 ### Release notes:
 This version fully supports quaternion 3D calculations.
-However, due to the complicated process of calibrations needed,
-this version has no demonstrative advantages in results over
-the previous plane version.

-If you still want to see something new, look at `nav/img/test6-e0-e1-diff.png`
-(or see image at the and of this page).
-If I manually multiply projection
-of g to axis k with some coefficient from zero to one,
-I will be able to correct trajectory.
-But, for every test I need
-to pick up this number exclusively.
+Added software low-pass filter.

+Some how calculated accelerometer hardware zero offsets.

+Images of new test placed at `/nav/img`.

 There is still lack of any smart filters.